NaaS/motto/README.md

 Motto provides a flexible scriptable-runtime.
 That is, in addition to running Flick programs, you can programmatically control different aspects of the runtime.
 This is useful, for instance, if you want to alter the contents of channels, to make tests more repeatable and specific.
+Or you could simulate phenomena that are beyond the control of Flick programs, such as channels breaking.
 If you have the time, it's not difficult to turn this into an _interactive_ runtime -- i.e., a "toplevel" or Read-Eval-Print Loop, a.k.a., "REPL".)

 Now look at an example of the [runtime's use to run the factorial function](https://github.com/NaaS/motto/blob/master/tests/runtime/factorial.ml).
 Using the scriptable runtime, you can compile and run Flick programs using the